 - First and last name

 - Role-based permissions

-- Teams to which the portal user is a member (if you have enrolled in the beta release of the developer team and audience management features)
+- Teams to which the portal user is a member (if you have enrolled in the beta release of the teams feature)

 For more information, see Register app developers.

 Where developer team information is stored (beta)

 When a developer team is created on the portal by a portal user, the developer team information is stored on Edge, including:

 - Apps to which the developer team is assigned

 A unique, auto-generated email address is generated for the developer team and serves as the primary key used by Edge to identify the developer team.

 For more information, see Share responsibility for an app using developer teams (beta) and Manage developer teams.